Dental Fillings/Tooth Fillings

 Our goal at Beadnell Family Dentistry is to provide dental work that is undetectable.
 We replace existing crowns and fillings with restorations that look and feel like your natural teeth.

 Crowns are generally used to support damaged teeth, teeth with cracks or large existing restorations, and fix functional chewing problems.
-Material used for crowns are high-grade porcelain, ceramic, or porcelain bonded to gold.
+The material used for crowns are high-grade porcelain, ceramic, or porcelain bonded to gold.

 Fitting a crown requires at least two visits.
 Initially, Dr. Beadnell will remove decay, shape the tooth, and fit it with a temporary crown.
 On the subsequent visit, the temporary crown will be removed, and the permanent crown will be fitted and adjusted.
 Finally, we will cement the crown into place and you have a new beautiful looking tooth!

 Replacing Missing Teeth

 All of your teeth play an important role in speaking, chewing and in maintaining proper alignment of other teeth.
 Tooth loss doesn’t necessarily have to occur as you age, but if you do lose teeth they must be replaced to maintain proper function of your mouth.

 Teeth were designed to complement each other.
 Unusual stresses are placed on the gums and other oral tissues when teeth are missing, causing a number of potentially harmful disorders.